Sleep Series – Part 2: Understanding Sleep Problems

 What are the treatments for insomnia?

 - CBT for insomnia (CBT-i) is considered the first line response for managing insomnia.
-It has a large volume of research to support its benefits for mild to moderate insomnia, and how benefits last beyond the course of treatment.
+There is alarge volume of research to support its benefits for mild to moderate insomnia, including the long-term benefits that are maintained beyond the course of treatment.
 Techniques used for insomnia that have proven to work include stimulus control, sleep restriction, sleep hygiene, cognitive therapy and relaxation therapy.

 - Stimulus control involves only going to bed when you are tired; limiting the activities in bed to sleep and sex; getting out of bed at the same time every morning; and getting out of bed if you haven’t fallen asleep within 20-30mins (learn more here)